polkadot-fellows/RFCs/text/0043-storage-proof-size-hostfunction.md

 ```rust
 fn storage_proof_size() -> u64;
 ```
 The host function MUST return an unsigned 64-bit integer value representing the current proof size.
 In block-execution and block-import contexts, this function MUST return the current size of the proof.
 To achieve this, parachain node implementors need to enable proof recording for block imports.
-In contexts without proof recording, this function MUST return 0.
+In other contexts, this function MUST return 0.

 ## Performance, Ergonomics, and Compatibility
 ### Performance